datadryad/dryad2dans/docs/CLI.md

     ./dspace dsrun org.datadryad.dans.TransferControl -i 21 -c

-To cleanup the DANS metadata from all items use:
+DO NOT DO THIS UNLESS YOU REALLY MEAN IT: To cleanup the DANS metadata from all items use:

     ./dspace dsrun org.datadryad.dans.TransferControl -a -c